jobrs/monasca-agent/docs/Customizations.md

 See [Plugin Checks](#https://github.com/openstack/monasca-agent/blob/master/docs/Plugins.md#standard-plugins) for a description of the configuration and output of the built-in check plugins.

+### JMX Checks

+JMX-checks are configured like regular Python checks, but handled by a separate Java process (jmxfetch) that is started and stopped on demand by the collector.
+JMX check configurations are marked with a special attribute `is_jmx: true` in the `init_config` section.
+This flag is optional only for `activemq, activemq_58, cassandra, jmx, solr, tomcat`.

 ### Adding Custom Check Plugins

 Adding custom check plugins to the Agent is easy: